threedisk/heroku-aria2c/README.md

 > Do not overuse it, or your account might be banned by Heroku.

+> Update: Some users report that deploying from this repo might result in your account being banned.
+It is recommended to fork this project then deploy from your forked repo.

 ## Optionally sync downloaded file to your cloud drive with Rclone

 1. Setup Rclone locally by following offical instructions: https://rclone.org/docs/